Thursday, July 18, 2024

 What does it take to be okay?
 Maybe its being honest about my past, present, and future - more humble.
 Maybe it takes working on meaningful relationships while allowing the other person(s) to be truthful and okay as they are.
 "Okayness" that isn't based on reality seems fragile and temporary at best.

 Funerals shine a big light on the reality of this game of life.
-If your saving faith in God's provision for your today, and eternity, is weak then it takes a bit of pretending to be okay.
-The only church in town will mourn at the death of one of their own yet the funeral will profess their reason for hope and "okayness."
+If your saving faith in God's provision for your today and eternity is weak; then, it takes a bit of pretending to be okay.
+The only church in town will mourn at the death of one of their own while the funeral will profess their reason for hope and "okayness."
 Yes, I'm okay in Christ - God said so, I believe so, and I'll walk today in that reality.
 It could've been different but it isn't.

 Just for today...